mfincker/Mega-Map/docs/contributing.md

 - **Switch to the correct branch** - switch to the `master` branch

-- **Build** - build your fork of NC COVID Support locally as described in [building from source code](BUILD.md)
+- **Build** - build your fork of the Bay Community website locally as described in [building from source code](BUILD.md)

-- **Create a new branch** - it would help us if you can always name your branch after the issue you're fixing and follow the format: `issue-12345`.
-In this case you would be working on issue `12345`.
+- **Create a new branch** - it would help us if you can always name your branch after the issue you're fixing.

 - **Change** - make your changes, fix a bug 🐛, add a feature 🆕, correct our spelling 🤦 , and don't be afraid to break something.
 We welcome all contributions and will [happily give feedback](#questions)